LordMoMA/Hexagonal-Architecture/README.md

 The Secondary Adapters are responsible for interfacing with external dependencies that the Core Business Logic relies on.
 These dependencies can be databases, message queues, or third-party APIs.
 Secondary Adapters implement the ports defined by the Core Business Logic.

-For example, in a banking application, the Secondary Adapters would include database adapters that interface with the Core Business Logic to store and retrieve data about accounts, transactions, and other related information.
+In a banking application, the Secondary Adapters would include database adapters that interface with the Core Business Logic to store and retrieve data about accounts, transactions, and other related information.

 ### 😈 Interfaces: